-Unlike most financial products where poor health or lifestyle are generally more expensive, enhanced annuities can actually use these things to your advantage, giving you more money – rather than less – in retirement.
+Unlike most financial products where having poor health or lifestyle can end up being more expensive, enhanced annuities can actually use these things to your advantage, giving you more money – rather than less – in retirement.
 That's because they work on the principle that if you won't need your income for as many years, they can pay it out at a higher rate.

 What is an enhanced annuity?